Community Service Work-Study Student Resources

 Is housing provided by the CSWS program?

 No, the program does not provide housing.
 Students can view tips for finding housing on our General Summer Housing Tips and Resources document or talk to one of our program staff members for ideas.
-Additionally, the FLI Student Success Center offers summer assistance for CSWS students who plan to live away from home and/or in an area with a high cost of living; more information about the Summer Equity Grant can be found on their website.
+Additionally, the FLI Student Success Center offers summer assistance for CSWS students who plan to live away from home and/or in an area with a high cost of living; Learn more about their Summer Equity Grant.

 Other questions?
 Contact Yvette Zepeda.